365Dad Inc.

 Requirements & Restrictions:

-Must be over 16 and not currently enrolled in a public school.
+Serving individuals over 16 and not currently enrolled in a public school.
 Primary service population is adults who read below the 6th grade level.
-No walk-ins; call for appointment.

 Transportation Google Maps